Update: September 3, 2014:

 **Using Neosporin was suggested by Cooper’s vet, so check with your vet before applying it on your own rabbit.**

-For more information about cecal please read by tab “The Scoop on Rabbit Poop”.
+For more information about cecal please read “The Scoop on Rabbit Poop” on our page or directly on Rabbit.org.